return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfp_net_h.rst

 max_rx_rings
     Maximum number of RX rings supported by the Firmware

-num_tx_rings
-    Currently configured number of TX rings

-num_stack_tx_rings
-    Number of TX rings used by the stack (not XDP)

-num_rx_rings
-    Currently configured number of RX rings

 stride_tx
     *undescribed*

 stride_rx
     *undescribed*

-txd_cnt
-    Size of the TX ring in number of descriptors

-rxd_cnt
-    Size of the RX ring in number of descriptors

 max_r_vecs
     Number of allocated interrupt vectors for RX/TX

-num_r_vecs
-    Number of used ring vectors

 r_vecs
     Pre-allocated array of ring vectors